 Below are three of the videos.
 Click here to see the others.

 Note: Selim was shy at the beginning of the interview and responded to my questions with a few words.
 But he immediately opened up when I asked: What are false stereotypes about your culture?
-I was glad to share his answers, which inspired my peers to rethink grouping all Asians together.
+I was glad to share his answers, which inspired my peers to rethink Asian stereotypes.

 Note: Kasapligil’s concern about his cousins in Turkey was sincere.
-I spliced in b-roll of family photographs to humanize his story and added melancholy music to emphasize that this story might not end happily.
-Mandatory military service is a reality for many Turks, and Kasapligil showed maturity when speaking about it.
+I spliced in b-roll of family photographs to humanize his story and added melancholy music to emphasize that this story might not have a happy ending.

 Note: Carver’s home was full of vibrant colors and memories of Ethiopia, which presented many opportunities for b-roll shots of which I took advantage.
 In addition, Carver had lots to say; however, she spoke quietly so I increased the volume artificially in Adobe Premiere Elements.

 #45for45 kickoff: Youth to weigh in on Trump’s first 100 days

 Note: After President Donald Trump was elected, I got to work on a video series, “#45for45,” asking teenagers around the world to share their opinions and expectations for the new president.
 Below is the kickoff video which includes footage from Indonesia, South Korea and France.